thindil/steamsky/bin/doc/MODDING.md

 - Each goal starts with tag `goal`.
 - Attribute `index` is index of goal (it can be number or text) and must be unique.
 At this moment this value is used to set/update goal in game.
-- Optional attribute `action`: what to do with this entry.
+- Optional attribute `action`: what to do with this goal.
 Possible values
-  are: "add" (add this entry, default option), "remove" (remove this entry) or "update" (update selected entry).
+  are: "add" (add this goal, default option), "remove" (remove this goal) or "update" (update selected goal).
 - Attribute `type`: Type/category of goal which define what is needed to do for finish selected goal.
 Possible values: Reputation - gain max reputation in X bases, Destroy - destroy X ships, Discover - discover X fields of map,